hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/mtd-terminology.html.md

 This is a summary of someone's business income and expenses, which they share with HMRC through software.

-You can say '[update](#update)' rather than 'quarterly update' where it's clear in context - for example, on buttons or in other microcopy.
+You can say [update](#update) rather than 'quarterly update' where it's clear in context - for example, on buttons or in other microcopy.
 But use 'quarterly update' whenever you:

 - are introducing or defining the concept
 - think it helps make things clearer